 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, X-rays and infection prevention and control.
+These included audits of X-rays and infection prevention and control.
+The practice manager planned to introduce the auditing of patient care records as a result of our findings during the inspection day.
 They had clear records of the results of these audits and the resulting action plans and improvements.

 The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The whole team had annual appraisals.
-They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders.
+The dental nurses had annual appraisals but the process could be improved.
+Some staff had received a recent appraisal and other staff members had not.
+The principal dentist told us that this process would be reviewed for improvement.

-Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
+Staff told us they completed training, including medical emergencies and basic life support, each year.
 The General Dental Council requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.